Andrew Considine: St Johnstone

 Considine signed for St Johnstone on 16 June 2022.
+On 28 August 2022, he headed his first goal for the club in a 3–2 defeat to Heart of Midlothian at Tynecastle.

+In February 2024, he captained the side in successive games, with both Liam Gordon and Daniel Phillips absent due to injury.

+On 28 May 2024, Considine announced he would leave the club upon the expiry of his contract.
+Two months later he confirmed his retirement as a player.

 International career

 Considine played twice for the Scotland under-20 side, featuring at the 2007 Under-20 World Cup, and four times for Scotland under-21s.

 Despite being a long-serving player at a high domestic club level with Aberdeen, Considine was not selected for the full Scotland national team for most of his career.
 He finally earned selection in October 2020, aged 33, after six players dropped out of the initial squad due to injuries and COVID-19.

-He made his debut in a 1–0 victory against Slovakia, becoming the oldest Scotland debutant since 36-year-old goalkeeper Ronnie Simpson 53 years earlier.
+On 11 October, he made his debut in a 1–0 victory against Slovakia, becoming the oldest Scotland debutant since 36-year-old goalkeeper Ronnie Simpson 53 years earlier.

+He then started successive November UEFA Nations League games against Czech Republic and Slovakia.

+In March 2021, Considine was subsequently recalled for the opening 2022 World Cup qualifiers against Austria, Israel and Faroe Islands, however did not leave the bench.

 Personal life

 Considine was born and raised in Banchory.
 He is the son of former Aberdeen defender Doug Considine.

 Considine received attention in the media and online in 2015 when a humorous video of him dancing in drag with friends on his stag party, intended only for view by guests at his wedding, was released publicly.
 Five years later, the incident resurfaced when the song from the video ("Yes Sir, I Can Boogie" by Baccara) was chanted by the Scotland players, including Considine, in celebrations after qualifying for the UEFA Euro 2020 tournament and was adopted as one of the national team 'anthems' by supporters.